Zslez/htam/README.md

 ## 1.0.1 (24/09/2020)

-Now each function returns "None" when 1 or more arguments are not valid
+Now each function returns `None` when 1 or more arguments are not valid

 <br>